Soccer-England call up Palace defender Guehi for friendly fixtures | Sports-Games

 Soccer-England call up Palace defender Guehi for friendly fixtures

-England have called up Crystal Palace defender Marc Guehi to the squad for the first time for this month's friendlies against Switzerland and Ivory Coast, the FA said on Thursday.

-England have called up Crystal Palace defender Marc Guehi to the squad for the first time for this month's friendlies against Switzerland and Ivory Coast, the FA said on Thursday.
+Crystal Palace defender Marc Guehi has been called up to the England squad for the first time for this month's friendlies against Switzerland and Ivory Coast, the FA said on Thursday.
 England will play Switzerland on March 26 and Ivory Coast on March 29 at Wembley Stadium.

+Former Chelsea player Guehi was the only new name in manager Gareth Southgate's first England squad of the year -- a reward for an excellent season with the London club.
+"It's fantastic to be called up to be a part of it.
+I'm just really proud," the Ivory Coast born 21-year-old said.

+"I just looked at my phone like I always do (after training) and I got a message pop up from England saying: 'You've been called up to the seniors.'
+It's just a great feeling."
+He will join Palace team mate Conor Gallagher, on loan from Chelsea, who made his England debut in the 10-0 win against Andorra in England's last game.

 After the club season concludes, Gareth Southgate's side will then play in the UEFA Nations League in June where they are in a group with Germany, Italy and Hungary.
 England have already qualified for the 2022 World Cup and will use the friendlies as preparation for the tournament in Qatar which begins in November.